Youngprinnce/simple-wallet/README.md

 - Run `npm run dev`

 ### Documentation (localhost)
-- Click [here](http://localhost:5000/docs) to test to the application
+- Click [here](http://localhost:5000/docs) view the documentation and test the application on localhost